Larissa Waters was re-elected to the Senate for a six-year term in the 2019 federal election.

 Larissa was first elected to the Senate in 2010 and has been Queensland’s leading progressive voice in our federal parliament for almost a decade.
 She is the Greens leader in the Senate and is the Greens spokesperson for Women and Democracy (this includes electoral reform and parliamentary standards).

-After six years in federal Parliament, Larissa firmly believes we can fix our broken system and have decisions made in the interests of people and the planet – if we clean up politics by ending corporate donations to political parties.
+Larissa has campaigned with the community both inside and outside our parliament to improve the lives of all Queenslanders.
+She firmly believes we can fix our broken system and have decisions made in the interests of people and the planet – if we clean up politics by ending corporate donations to political parties.

-Before federal parliament, Larissa worked as an environmental lawyer in the community sector for 8 years, helping communities to use the law to protect the environment, and was named 2010 Australian Young Environmental Lawyer of the Year by the Law Council of Australia.
+Before federal parliament, Larissa worked as an environmental lawyer in the community sector for eight years, helping communities to use the law to protect the environment.
+She was named 2010 Australian Young Environmental Lawyer of the Year by the Law Council of Australia.

-Larissa lives in Brisbane with her partner and two daughters, aged 9 and 1, the youngest being the first child to be breastfed in the federal parliament.
-She is a vegetarian who loves cooking, reading, music, movies and bushwalking.
+Larissa lives in Brisbane with her partner and two daughters, aged 10 and 2, the youngest being the first child to be breastfed in the federal parliament.